trufflesuite/webinar-episode-01/steps.md

 ## the Contract subject

-Now that we've defined some behavior of the SimpleStorage contract we want to write.
-Let's introduce it to our project and rerun the test.
+Now that we've defined some behavior of the SimpleStorage contract we want to write, let's introduce it to our project and rerun the test.

-> `truffle create contract <ContractName>` is a quick way to scaffold a project!
+> `truffle create contract <ContractName>` is a quick way to scaffold a smart contract!

 ``` sh
 $ truffle create contract SimpleStorage